All Episodes

 And greetings and welcome back.

-Rush Lynn bought talent on loan from God.
+Rushland bought talent on loan from God.

-It it really is.
+It really is.

-Democrat liberal women and how mad they are and how upset they are.
+And then there are also some stories about women, Democrat, liberal women, and how mad they are and how upset they are.

-There just there's misery out there on the Democrat side.
+There's misery out there on the Democrat side.

 There really is.

-It's not reported this way, but trust me, uh, there is, and again, it's an it's another reason why we hope that Mrs. Clinton survives Ohio and Texas and continues to move on.
+And again, it's another reason why we hope that Mrs. Clinton survives Ohio and Texas and continues to move on.

-Now, one of the items that talked about last week, and we were unable to confirm it last week, now it has been confirmed during the debate in Ohio last Tuesday night, Obama to try to placate and pander to people who are having economic problems in Ohio, promised to get rid of NAFTA, promised to tear it up.
+During the debate in Ohio, last Tuesday night, Obama, to try to placate and pander to people who are having economic problems in Ohio, promised to get rid of NAFTA, promised to tear it up.

-Hillary said, Well, I won't do that, but I'll renegotiate it.
+Hillary said, well, I won't do that, but I'll renegotiate it.

-We're not gonna do that.
+We're not going to do that.

 You guys are our friends, and we know that.

-The uh Canadian TV network, CTV, reported this.
+The Canadian TV network, CTV, reported this.

-Uh, everybody involved denied it.
+Everybody involved denied it.

 Now it turns out that it's true.